-All Georgia Career Institute students must maintain what is termed "satisfactory academic progress" (SAP) at all times.
+All Georgia Career Institute students must maintain what is always termed "satisfactory academic progress" (SAP).
 The Satisfactory Academic Progress Policy is consistently applied to all students enrolled at the Georgia Career Institute.
-It is printed in this catalog to ensure that all students receive a copy prior to enrollment.
+It is printed in this catalog to ensure that all students receive a copy before enrollment.
 The policy complies with the guidelines established by the Council on Occupational Education Commission (COE) and the federal regulations established by the United States Department of Education.